 Division of Water Lilies

-The following provides a pictorial of how to divide your HARDY water lilies.
 We suggest dividing your Hardy water lilies during late winter/early spring when you are cleaning your pond.
-Plants will still be in dormancy so this reduces stress to the plant.

 This plant can be divided into two plants.